poult-lab/daily-word/english_words_ learning.md

 01.humidity [hjuːˈmɪdəti]

+[noun] high/low humidity. /According to the Environmental Protection Agency, the best indoor relative humidity falls **between 30% and 50%**, and it should never exceed 60%.
+Other studies suggest 40% to 60% is a better range.
+Regardless, 60% seems to be the agreed-upon threshold for indoor humidity.

-[noun] high/low humidity. "the amount of water in the air"
+"the amount of water in the air"

 [noun] These [ðiːz] plants need heat and humidity to grow well. "conditions in which the air is very warm and damp"